Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Quang Nguyen, an English pronunciation training expert, introduces some common ways of saying hot weather in English:

-In August 2017, when I was still in the US, I invited my best friend's family over to play.
-The kids were running around outside for a while and then were pulled inside because there was a "heatwave".
-At that time, the radio also warned, "There's a heatwave, you should keep the children indoors to avoid sunstroke".
-The word "sunstroke" means "sunstroke".
+In August 2017, while I was still in the US, I invited my best friend's family over to play.
+The kids were running around outside for a while before being pulled inside because there was a "heatwave".
+At that time, the radio also warned, "There's a heatwave, you should keep the children indoors to avoid sunstroke."
+The word "sunstroke" means "heatstroke".

 I also see Americans often use a word instead of "very hot" which is "sweltering hot".
-The verb "swelter" expresses the feeling of discomfort, suffocation due to heat: "The soldier swelters in their uniform".
-In addition, there is another expression "blistering", for example: She ran a marathon in the blistering weather.
+The verb "swelter" expresses the feeling of discomfort, suffocation due to heat: "The soldier swelters in their uniform" (the soldier was extremely uncomfortable because of the heat when wearing his uniform).
+In addition, there is another expression "blistering", for example: She ran a marathon in the blistering weather (she ran a marathon in extremely hot weather).

 The term "blistering hot" is a way of thinking about the blistering that occurs when the skin is burned.
 For example, I think if I walked barefoot on the streets of Hanoi on a day when the temperature reached 45 degrees, my feet would "blister" immediately.